jinunez-s/Core-Code/Week 3/README.md

 7. Promises
 8. fetch
 9. Async, Await
-10. Falsy and thruthy values
+10. Falsy and truthy values
-11. && and || for deafult and required values
+11. && and || for default and required values
-12. Clousures
+12. Closures
 13. this

 ## Monday